traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

-Part 5 / How to Run Code when a user Clicks on a data point or *AREA* beneath it
+Part 7 / How to run code when a user clicks on a data point or *AREA* beneath it
 --------------------------------------------------------------------------------
  1. Remove the click handler from series
  2. Add the click handler to plotOptions.area.events